day8/re-frame/README.md

 re-frame's `subscriptions` are an attempt to live this dream.
 As you'll see, they fall short on a couple of points, but they're not too bad.

 As the app developer, your job is to write and register one or more "subscription handlers" (functions that do a query).
-Your subscription functions must return a value that changes over time (Signal).
-Ie. they'll be returning a reaction (ratom).
+Your subscription functions must return a value that changes over time (Signal). i.e. they'll be returning a reaction (ratom).

 Rules:
   - `components` never source data directly from `app-db`, and instead, they use a subscription.